-The first step is to set up a segmentation field group with the applicable segmentation fields.
+The first step is to set up a profile field group with the applicable profile fields.

 1. Navigate from the home menu to Contacts.

-4. Enter a name that's unique to the campaign you're using the segmentation for.
+4. Enter a name that's unique to the campaign you're using the information for.
 For example, favorite style, such as suit or blouse.

 5. Then, set up the applicable fields.
 For example, suit/dress, male/female, red/white/blue.
 When creating these fields, be sure to set the data type to Radio Button.